dpinela/HollowKnight.RandoMapMod/README.md

 - Fixed some question mark Pins appearing by default

 - Removed some stuff (based on my own preference/code clashes):
-    - No Multiworld support for now (shold be easy to add later)
-    - CTRL-M now gives you all Maps + Quill, but no Wayward Compass
+    - No Wayward Compass given
     - Disabled other Pin styles
     - Disabled prereq markers (!)

-# Known Bugs/Missing Features
+# Known Bugs / Missing Features
 - Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
 - Some Pins might not be in the right place, or don't appear at all
 - Not compatible when RandomizerMod isn't installed